 Moving the Family

 One of the realities of ministry is that God’s call might move you to pastures new.
-Carolyn Lacey considers the effect such a calling can have on your family.
+What effect can such a calling can have on your family?

 I was recently asked: “How have you coped with moving your children from one ministry situation to another?”